 EXCEPTION: No business for the transportation, handling, storage, processing, or disposal of hazardous waste is eligible to receive this credit.
+No medical cannabis establishment as defined in the Mississippi Medical Cannabis Act is eligible to receive this credit.

 In addition to the Jobs Tax Credit and the National or Regional Headquarters Tax Credit, there is the Research and Development Skills Income Tax Credit which is an incentive to locate full-time positions requiring research and development skills in the state.
 These positions must be engaged in research and development activities.
-Qualification of jobs for this credit would require at a minimum, a bachelor's degree in a scientific or technical field of study from an accredited four (4) year college or university, employment in the employee's area of expertise, and compensation at a professional level with two (2) years of related job experience.
-Examples are chemist and engineers.
+Qualification of jobs for this credit would require at a minimum a bachelor's degree in a scientific or technical field of study from an accredited four (4) year college or university, employment in the employee's area of expertise, and compensation at a professional level with two (2) years of related job experience.
+Examples are chemists and engineers.

 A credit of one thousand dollars (\$1,000) for each full-time employee requiring research and/or development skills is available for a five (5) year period.
 A full-time employee is an employee who works at least thirty-five (35) hours a week.
 There is no minimum number of positions that must be created to qualify for this credit, but the entity must be increasing their number of employees.
 The credit is for full-time positions only.
 Part-time positions cannot be combined to add up to a full-time position.
-The credit is based on filled positions and the employees must be employed in this state and subject to Mississippi Withholding Tax.
+The credit is based on filled positions and the employees must be employed in this state and subject to Mississippi withholding tax.
 The credit for employees employed for less than twelve (12) months will be allowed based on a pro-rated portion in the first and last years.
 The amount of the credit is pro-rated based on the number of months the employee is employed in this state divided by twelve (12).

 This credit may be used in combination with any of the other credits.
-The total of the Jobs Tax Credit, the National or Regional Headquarters Tax Credit, the National or Regional Headquarters Relocation Tax Credit and the Research and Development Skills Tax Credit is limited to fifty (50%) of the income tax liability attributable to the income derived from operations in this state for that year.
+The total of the Jobs Tax Credit, the National or Regional Headquarters Relocation Tax Credit and the Research and Development Skills Tax Credit is limited to fifty percent (50%) of the income tax liability attributable to the income derived from operations in this state for that year.
 The credit is not refundable.
 It can only be used to offset the income tax liability.
-Any excess credit amount can be carried forward for up to five (5) years from the original year in which the excess credit could not be used.
+Any excess credit amount can be carried forward for up to five (5) years.
 It is more advantageous to use the oldest year's unexpired credit first.